CageCode/World-Food-Ecosystems/practical5/intro.md

 ### Analyzing Suitability Models

-The paper by Peter et al., 2020, introduces a suitability mapper in Google Earth Engine, we will be utilizing this [Crop Niche Viewer](https://cartoscience.users.earthengine.app/view/crop-niche) in this practical.
+Let's see what these suitability maps look like.
+Luckily for us, the paper by Peter et al., 2020, introduces a suitability mapper in Google Earth Engine.
+We will be utilizing this [Crop Niche Viewer](https://cartoscience.users.earthengine.app/view/crop-niche) in this practical.
+Go to this website and perform the following steps.

-We will do a first Crop-Climate Suitability Mapping
+Fill in the following settings for the parameters on the left:

 1) Select region: Nigeria
 2) Choose temporal range: 2019-2020